opendr-eu/opendr/docs/reference/opendr-ros-bridge.md

   The box to be converted.

 ## ROS message equivalence with OpenDR
-1. `sensor_msgs.msg.Img` is used as an equivelant to `engine.data.Image`
+1. `sensor_msgs.msg.Img` is used as an equivalent to `engine.data.Image`
-2. `ros_bridge.msg.Pose` is used as an equivelant to `engine.target.Pose`
+2. `opendr_bridge.msg.Pose` is used as an equivalent to `engine.target.Pose`
 3. `vision_msgs.msg.Detection2DArray` is used as an equivalent to `engine.target.BoundingBoxList`
 4. `vision_msgs.msg.Detection2D` is used as an equivalent to `engine.target.BoundingBox` and to `engine.target.TrackingAnnotation` in single object tracking
-5. `geometry_msgs.msg.Pose`  is used as an equivelant to `engine.target.Pose` for 3D poses conversion only.
+5. `geometry_msgs.msg.Pose`  is used as an equivalent to `engine.target.Pose` for 3D poses conversion only.
-6. `vision_msgs.msg.Detection3DArray`  is used as an equivelant to `engine.target.BoundingBox3DList`.
+6. `vision_msgs.msg.Detection3DArray`  is used as an equivalent to `engine.target.BoundingBox3DList`.
 7. `sensor_msgs.msg.PointCloud`  is used as an equivalent to `engine.data.PointCloud`.

 ## ROS services
 The following ROS services are implemented (`srv` folder):
-1. `ros_bridge.OpenDRSingleObjectTracking`: can be used to initialize the tracking process of single object trackers, by providing a `Detection2D` bounding box
+1. `opendr_bridge.OpenDRSingleObjectTracking`: can be used to initialize the tracking process of single object trackers, by providing a `Detection2D` bounding box